nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 **Review/mentoring contributions**:

 * Reviewed contributions by other group members, sometimes suggesting other alternatives for better maintainability.
-* Gave comments on suggestions for bug fixes in the issues tab
-* Tested for bugs and published issues based on bugs found in the issues sections.
+* Gave comments on suggestions for bug fixes in the issues tab and published issues based on more bugs found in the issues sections.

 **Contributions beyond the project team**: